HarshBelekar/Password-Manager/README.md

-# 🔐 Password Manager App **VaultKey**
+# 🔐 Password Manager App `VaultKey`

-A sleek and secure desktop application to manage your passwords — with encryption, dark/light mode toggle, clipboard support, and more.
-Built using Python and Tkinter.
+A sleek and secure desktop password manager called `VaultKey` — with encryption, dark/light mode toggle, clipboard support, and more.

 ---